 1. How do I apply for Graduation?

-A. Download an Intent to Graduate packet or pick up the packet outside the Records Office door.
+A. Download an Intent to Graduate packet (PDF) or pick up the packet outside the Records Office door.

 B. Complete the packet by following the instructions on the top page.